Sentencing Hearing Solicitors

 In another example, an offender may already have 6 active penalty points on his / her driving licence and the offender is now due to be sentenced for Careless Driving.
-If the offender receives 6 or more penalty points for Carless Driving, the offender will have accumulated 12 points or more on the driving licence and will be regarded as a ‘Totter’.
-In such circumstances our lawyers would first aim to influence the Court to impose 3 to 5 points for the offence of Careless Driving, as this would avoid a driving ban.
-In this example if the Court were to impose 6 or more points for the offence of Careless Driving, our lawyers would consider whether it was appropriate to advance an Exceptional Hardship Application on your behalf.
+If the offender receives 6 or more penalty points for Careless Driving, the offender will have accumulated 12 points or more on the driving licence and will be regarded as a ‘Totter’.
+In such circumstances, our lawyers would first aim to influence the Court to impose 3 to 5 points for the offence of Careless Driving, as this would avoid a driving ban.
+In this example, if the Court were to impose 6 or more points for the offence of Careless Driving, our lawyers would consider whether it was appropriate to advance an Exceptional Hardship Application on your behalf.

-Mitigation is an art practiced by Barristers, Solicitors and Advocates in Court to persuade the Court to keep the sentence to a minimum, given the circumstances of the offence and offender.
+Mitigation is an art practiced by Barristers, Solicitors, and Advocates in Court to persuade the Court to keep the sentence to a minimum, given the circumstances of the offence and the offender.

-Our lawyers will carefully consider the mitigating factors of the offence and will highlight these to the Court, our lawyers will also consider and advance personal mitigation (offender mitigation) to the Court so that the sentence can be kept to a minimum.
+Our lawyers will carefully consider the mitigating factors of the offence and will highlight these to the Court.
+Our lawyers will also consider and advance any personal mitigation (offender mitigation) to the Court so that the sentence can be kept to a minimum.

 Solicitors for Sentence Hearings

-If you rely upon your driving licence and want to stand the best possible chance of avoiding a driving ban, you need to instruct a specialist driving offence solicitor.
+If you rely upon your driving licence and want to stand the best possible chance of avoiding a driving ban, you should consider instructing a specialist driving offence solicitor.
 Our lawyers possess a wealth of experience at representing clients for sentence hearing and advancing mitigation on their behalf.

 Our motoring law solicitors frequently represent clients for Sentence Hearings around the Midlands in Birmingham, and around London and it’s surrounding areas from our new office in Chancery Lane.